 If You Forgot

 Don’t worry, it happens.
 We’ve all been too busy planning our most Insta-worthy outfits, and forgot the basics.
 So what do you do?
 As soon as you realize you don’t have enough medication to last your trip, put in a request with Pandia Health (aka your birth control delivery service) to change the delivery address for your next shipment or call your doctor/provider to call in a prescription to a pharmacy near you.
-If you’re traveling to California, Pandia Health’s Medical Group offers you online doctor visits for a birth control prescription – get your birth control under control while you’re on vacation!
+If you’re traveling to Arizona, California, Colorado, Florida, Georgia, Michigan, Nevada, Texas, Washington, or Wyoming Pandia Health’s Medical Group offers you online doctor visits for a birth control prescription – get your birth control under control while you’re on vacation!

 International Travel – Over the Counter birth control